justin2213/StudySync/README.md

    ```

 2. **Set Up Environment Variables**:
-   - Create a `.env` files in each direcoty
+   - Create a `.env` file in each direcoty
-   - Message me if you are missing them

 3. **Install Dependencies**:
    - **Backend**: